KylePressley/KylePressley/README.md

 ## Hi there 👋

 My name is Kyle Pressley.
-I am passionate about developing automated and AI solutions to help people
+I am passionate about developing simple AI solutions to help people

-main areas of focus include investing, budgeting, and tax planning.
+My main areas of focus is Financial Advising with expertise in: budgeting, investing, and tax planning.

 Repositories to be added include Local AI projects, AI agent projects, and open source Cursor alternatives